 Lemon Poppyseed Zucchini Bread uses half all-purpose and half spelt flour for healthier, whole grain zucchini bread.
 Topped with a drizzle of lemon dressing, this is a quick bread you can feel good about devouring!

-By including a little whole grain flour in baked goods, you can get some new and unique textures and flavors that will improve the overall taste of whatever you’re baking – especially if you experiment with the proportions.
+Including a little whole grain flour in baked goods results in new and unique textures and flavors that will improve the overall taste of whatever you’re baking – especially if you experiment with the proportions.

 Spelt flour is an ancient whole grain flour that has a slightly sweet and nutty flavor.
 It adds a nice touch to quick breads, pancakes and muffins.
-In this zucchini bread I used half all-purpose and half spelt – this 50/50 ratio can vary depending on what you’re baking, sometimes you’ll want to go lighter on the whole grain.
-That’s for you to play around with!
+While it is not gluten-free, it is said to be easier to digest than wheat flours.

 Have you ever seen spelt flakes?